nickyeoman/phpframework/docs/router.md

 If there is a better way to do this, let me know.

+### Components

+As this framework has grown to more of a CMS there are components included in the vendor/components directory that will load automatically.
+To stop the loading of all base components put USECMS=no in the dotenv.

 ### Error Controller

 If the controller is not found, the 'error' controller is called with action _404.